jsobel1/WikiCitationHistoRy/README.md

 		Category_articles_history=get_category_articles_history(c("Zeitgeber","Advanced sleep phase disorder"))

-Note that it can take a long time if you have many articles or if the articles have many revisions.
+Note that it can take a long time if there are many articles or if the articles have many revisions.

+## Count, extract and parse citations

+Next several functions will be useful to count references, hyperlink, url and more